History

 HI 443: History of Christianity

-Credits 3A survey of the historical development and growth of the Christian Church from the time of Jesus Christ to the present.
+Credits 3This survey course examines the historical development and growth of the Christian Church from the time of Jesus Christ to the present.

 HI 459: Recent American History

-Credits 3A pluralist study of modern American society and America in the international community, 1930 to the present.
+Credits 3This course is a pluralist study of modern American society and America in the international community from 1930 to the present.

 HI 469: Modern Europe

-Credits 3A study of the main events in European history from 1900 to the present, with emphasis on England, France, Germany, Russia, imperialism, and the two World Wars.
+Credits 3This course is a study of the main events in European history from 1900 to the present, with emphasis on England, France, Germany, Russia, imperialism, and the two World Wars.

 HI 480: Research Seminar